krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_problem_features.md

     Given a staircase, you can step up 1 or 2 steps at a time, and each step on the staircase has a non-negative integer representing the cost you need to pay at that step.
 Given a non-negative integer array $cost$, where $cost[i]$ represents the cost you need to pay at the $i$-th step, $cost[0]$ is the ground (starting point).
 What is the minimum cost required to reach the top?

-As shown in the Figure 14-6 , if the costs of the 1st, 2nd, and 3rd steps are $1$, $10$, and $1$ respectively, then the minimum cost to climb to the 3rd step from the ground is $2$.
+As shown in Figure 14-6, if the costs of the 1st, 2nd, and 3rd steps are $1$, $10$, and $1$ respectively, then the minimum cost to climb to the 3rd step from the ground is $2$.

 ![Minimum cost to climb to the 3rd step](dp_problem_features.assets/min_cost_cs_example.png){ class="animation-figure" }